 “Most of our ladies are actually very high-functioning.
 They’re over-achievers who’ve been very successful before baby but that’s been forgotten and they’re on a merry-go-round of just looking after baby,” Libby said.

-Mitcham Private Hospital’s Perinatal Mental Health Unit is unique in Victoria.
+Ramsay Clinic Mitcham’s Perinatal Mental Health Unit is unique in Victoria.
 Its team of dedicated psychiatrists, psychologists, perinatal nurses and midwives help mums struggling with anxiety or depression during pregnancy or the first 12 months after birth.

 The women and their babies stay in a private room with access to support 24 hours a day, 7 days a week.
 Group counselling programs run every day, covering topics such as anxiety and depression, mother and baby bonding, sleep and settling, routines and self care.